 A Love Story

-The history of Rawai Muay Thai starts with an unlikely love story between a professional Thai boxer and a foreign traveler.
-Tuk and Diana met by chance, on a boat trip to the Similan Islands, back in 2003.
-Diana was travelling around Thailand and Tuk was back home after years of fighting in Thailand.
+The history of Rawai Muay Thai starts with an unlikely love story between a professional Thai boxer and a foreign traveller.
+Tuk and Diana met by chance on a boat trip to the Similan Islands in 2003.
+Diana was travelling around Thailand, and Tuk was back home after years of fighting in Thailand.
 They fell in love and married the same year.
 The gym was the result of their collaboration.
 Tuk brought all his Thai boxing expertise.
-Diana brought her love of adventure, language expertise and resourcefulness to the partnership.
+Diana obtained her love of adventure, language expertise and resourcefulness to the partnership.

 Early Days in Phuket

 As the popularity of Muay Thai increased, more and more gyms began to open around the island.
-Many gyms in Phuket have ties to Rawai Muay Thai, since we were one of the first gyms on the island.
+Many gyms in Phuket have ties to Rawai Muay Thai since we were one of the first gyms on the island.
 For example, the original owners of Tiger Muay Thai, Will and Sean, used to train at our gym regularly.
-The owner of Sinbi Muay Thai was our trainer for a few years.
+Likewise, the owner of Sinbi Muay Thai was our trainer for a few years.

 Diana quickly noticed that only men were doing Muay Thai.
-You have to remember that back then women, both Thai or foreigners, did not fight in Thailand.
+You have to remember that women, both Thai and foreigners, did not fight in Thailand back then.
 They were not allowed to fight in the stadiums.
-So trainers were not inclined to teach women because they considered it a bit of a waste of their time.
+So trainers were not inclined to teach women because they considered it a waste of their time.
 The whole point of doing Muay Thai in this country is to be able to fight professionally.
 So trainers focused on teaching boys.